LukBude/image-processing-api/README.md

 # image-processing-api

-This project is an example of how to implement a simple express server, which exposes a REST API.
+This project shows how to implement a simple express server, which exposes a REST API.

 The REST API allows for retrieving a resized version of an image, which is stored on the server's filesystem.
 A GET request asking for a resized version of an image will not only send the resized image to the client, but also save the resized version of the requested image on the server's filesystem, next to the original image.